Timor Python: A Toolbox for Industrial Modular Robotics: Introduction

 \subsection{Contributions}

-Our open-source tool Timor provides effortless model generation and simulation for modular robot applications.
-User-defined as well as provided module libraries can easily be assembled to robots with the possibility to automatically generate dynamic, kinematic, and collision models.
-Furthermore, any module combination -- also referred to as assembly -- comes with visualization capabilities including browser-based video generation for arbitrary trajectories.
-Timor is fully implemented in \mbox{Python $\geq$ 3.6} and hosted on \mbox{{ \url{https://gitlab.lrz.de/tum-cps/timor-python}}}.
-Code coverage, unittest, documentation, and a moderated issue board are publicly available.
+The \textbf{T}oolbox for \textbf{I}ndustrial \textbf{Mo}dular \textbf{R}obotics (Timor) provides modeling and simulation capabilities for \acp{modrob}, starting from a standardized module description.
+Assembled configurations of modules can easily be exported to the \acf{URDF}\footnote{\url{https://wiki.ros.org/urdf}} for easy integration into existing pipelines.
+Furthermore, it facilitates the design of task-tailored \acp{modrob} by incorporating search heuristics and optimization algorithms.
+User-defined as well as provided module libraries can easily be assembled to robots with the possibility to automatically generate dynamic, kinematic, and collision models, all within the same framework.
+Furthermore, any module combination -- also referred to as \textit{assembly} -- comes with visualization capabilities.
+Timor is fully implemented in Python and hosted on \mbox{{ \url{https://gitlab.lrz.de/tum-cps/timor-python}}}.
+Code coverage, unit tests, documentation, and a moderated issue board are publicly available.
 The toolbox and all dependencies can be installed with